 This Passover is thought to be one year later than the one we studied in John 2:13, (where Jesus cleansed the temple).

-Very likely the feeding of the five thousand occured approximately six months after our last study, (the Pool of Bethesda).
+this miracle, where Jesus feeds the five thousand, occurred approximately six months after our last study, the Pool of Bethesda.

 So again, here He was, sitting with His disciples on this mountain,

-For most of the three and a half years of His ministry Jesus was delivering an accelerated course to His disciples for their future ministry n the New Testament doctrine.
+For most of His three and a half years of ministry, Jesus was delivering an accelerated course to His disciples, for their future ministry in the New Testament doctrine.

 Philip gave a practical 'common sense' answer, didn't he?
 "Two hundred denarii" was what some have figured out to be the equivalent of 200 days meager earnings in his time. (maybe equal to our minimum wage nowadays?)